 Conjunctivitis or pink eye is an inflammation that causes redness and discomfort in the eyes.
 It is transmitted when you come in close contact with someone who has the infection.
 Thus, anyone can contract conjunctivitis; however, getting a pink eye during pregnancy might worry you a bit more because of the added discomfort and concerns about foetal health.
 Therefore, it is always better to know what you could do to avoid contracting the infection during pregnancy or how you could treat it.
 Read on to know about conjunctivitis or pink eye during pregnancy.

 Conjunctivitis is inflammation caused by virus/bacteria that affects the conjunctiva, which is a thin membrane located on the inside of the eyelids and on the surface of the eye.
 The causes of the infection are quite a few (described below); however, the infection is common and can be transmitted easily by touch or, as mentioned earlier, by coming in close contact with someone who has the infection.
-(Marked for expert review)

-What If I Contract Conjunctivitis During Pregnancy?
+What if I Contract Conjunctivitis During Pregnancy?

 What Causes Conjunctivitis During Pregnancy?